First, can you let me know what you’ve been up to since your playing days?

 Do you watch the NFL today – any thoughts on the way the game and the tight end position have changed?

 The rules suck.
 It’s not a gladiator sport anymore.
 You can’t exhibit the same amount of heart – you can’t hit people and fight back the same way.
 Quarterbacks are fitted with pillows and sheets.
 Now, everyone gets a trophy and no one has to face bigger hardships.
-I just think the only way to really build character is if there’s a real winner and loser and for people to learn to they harder.
+I just think the only way to really build character is if there’s a real winner and loser and for people to learn to try harder.
 I still love the game, but I detest the way they changed it.

 I still root for the Steelers though.
 I live in Kansas City and people ask me why I root for them when I played for both teams and live here.
 But Pittsburgh reminded me more of home.
 And really, I root for both teams anyway.
 I just like to rile up the people here sometimes!

-Read more by former Steelers via the book Steelers Takeaways: Player Memories Through the Decades To order, just click on the book:
+Read more by former Steelers via the book Steelers Takeaways: Player Memories Through the Decades.
+To order, just click on the book: